HSSBoston/earth-wind-and-flare/prototypes/readme.md

 ### Prototype 3

 This prototype uses a 64x32 (rectangular) LED matrix board.
-Our Python program can run for 64x32 boards as well as 64x64 boards.
+Our Python program can run for a 64x32 board as well as a 64x64 board.
 Since the 64x32 board size is too small to show both earth and space weather, it displays the two weather information in turn.

 <p align="center">
 <img src="../images/p3-eweather.jpg" width="400">